 In 1975, Art.
 VII, sec.
 9 of the Florida Constitution, was amended to authorize ad valorem taxes for Water Management Districts.
 The Northwest Florida Water Management District is limited to 0.05 mill; the other districts are limited to 1.0 mill.
-Actual millage limits are determined by the Legislature.
+Actual millage limits within these constitutional bounds are determined by the Legislature.